forcedotcom/source-deploy-retrieve/contributing/metadata.md

 1. Create a scratch org `sfdx force:org:create`
 1. Open the org and create your types.
 1. Run `sfdx force:source:beta:status` and verify the remote add.
-1. `sfdx force:source:beta:pull` to pull the metadata and examine what is retrieved
+1. Run `sfdx force:source:beta:pull` to pull the metadata and examine what is retrieved
 1. Run `sfdx force:source:beta:status` and verify the changes were retrieved and no longer appear.
 1. Delete the org `sfdx force:org:delete --noprompt`
 1. Create a new scratch org. `sfdx force:org:create`
 1. Push the source `sfdx force:source:beta:push`
 1. Convert the source to mdapi format `sfdx force:source:convert -d mdapiOut`
-1. look in the resulting `metadataPackage_` and `package.xml` to see that it looks as expected
+1. Look in the resulting `metadataPackage_` and `package.xml` to see that it looks as expected
 1. Deploy it to the org using `sfdx force:mdapi:deploy --deploydir mdapiOut --wait 30` and verify that it succeeds
 1. Delete the source directory `rm -rf force-app/main/default/*`
 1. Create a new scratch org and convert the source back